goldsteinmarcmd/psst/ReadMe.md

 ## 💡 Key Concepts

-* **Persistent Glossary Context**: Instead of resending full prompt phrases repeatedly, psst assumes the glossary lives in the system prompt or context window, allowing symbols to act like macros.
+* **Persistent Glossary Context**: Instead of resending full prompt phrases repeatedly, PSS assumes the glossary lives in the system prompt or context window, allowing symbols to act like macros.
 * **Compression**: Fewer tokens = lower cost.
 This is especially impactful at scale.
 * **Versionable Prompts**: Symbols make diffs smaller and more meaningful (e.g., `⊕tone_friendly` → `⊕tone_serious`).
-* **Cross-Model Compatibility**: psst enables a shared symbolic interface across different LLMs with varying prompt quirks.
+* **Cross-Model Compatibility**: PSS enables a shared symbolic interface across different LLMs with varying prompt quirks.

 ---

 ## ✅ Use Cases (Today)

-You can use psst *principles* in production now by:
+You can use PSS *principles* in production now by:

 * Defining an internal glossary (`glossary.json`) of your frequently used prompt fragments.
-* Writing a preprocessor (`psst-compress`) that replaces known phrases with short symbols.
+* Writing a preprocessor (`pss-compress`) that replaces known phrases with short symbols.
-* Expanding logs later with `psst-expand` to aid debugging or observability.
+* Expanding logs later with `pss-expand` to aid debugging or observability.
 * Storing the glossary and prompt files in Git for review/version control.

 ---